aristocrats/sikky/README.md

 * `npm run build` - transpile down to ES5 and builds a bundle both for development and production
 * `npm run build:dev` - transpile down to ES5 and builds a bundle for development
 * `npm run build:prod` - transpile down to ES5 and builds a bundle for production
+* `npm run build:watch` - watch your TypeScript files and trigger recompilation on changes.
 * `npm run lint:src` - validates all source files
 * `npm run lint:tests` - validates all test files
 * `npm run clean` - removed the dist, coverage and build folders
 * `npm run clean:build` - remove the build folder
 * `npm run clean:dist` - removed the dist folder
-* `npm run test` - run all unit tests
+* `npm run test` - run tests both for browser and node
 * `npm run test:browser` - run all unit tests in the browser
 * `npm run test:node` - run all unit tests in the `node.js environment`
-* `npm run tdd` - run all unit tests and watch files for changes
+* `npm run tdd:browser` - run all unit tests and watch files for changes in the browser.
-* `npm run watch` - watch your TypeScript files and trigger recompilation on changes.
+* `npm run tdd:node` - run all unit tests and watch files for changes in the `node.js` environment.

+## VSCode

+This boilerplate is configured to work with the `VSCode editor`.
+Debugging is set up to watch and recompile your TypeScript code automatically.

+Soon as you are done developing, run `npm run build` to get a clean `ES5` bundle done with Rollup.

+VSCode is also configured to run server testing within the editor.
+Open up the VSCode console and type `test`.
+Click then on `Run test task` to run the tests.

 ## Bundling